 Section 106 Funding - At the balance sheet date, there was an agreement that Section 106 funding received by Northamptonshire County Council in relation to Fire and Rescue Service Provision would be transferred to NCFRA.
 This was agreed as part of the Business Case for the transfer of Fire Governance.
-At the balance sheet date, this funding has not been transferred as the legal arrangements had not been made for the transfer, with Section 106 Agreements and funding of a value up to £0.5m expected to be transferred to NCFRA.
+At the balance sheet date, this funding has not been transferred as the legal arrangements had not been made for the transfer.

+Subsequently, on the 14th November 2019, Section 106 Agreements and the associated funding of £523,256 were agreed with NCFRA.
 The agreements state that if the funding is not used for the purpose outlined in the agreement it is to be returned to the developer.